aysunrhn/snakemake-tutorial/snakemake_101.md

 A workflow manager is a tool to develop computational workflows that are reproducible by aiding in setting up, performing and monitoring defined sequences of commands.
 It is a structured approach to keep track of the commands used to analyze data, including parameters.

 Bioinformatics field relies heavily on pipelines to analyze genomic data; usually you perform a sequence of analyses on several files.
+Hence, there are many workflow managers niche to the field.
+But workflow management is a general need in many other applications as well.

 ### Useful definitions
 - **Implicit framework:** the user defines rules or recipes for performing operations on files separately.
 It forces the users to think more carefully about filenames rather than about the process.